johnlockejrr/pangolinos/README.md

-# PangolinOS - PangoLine on Steroids
+# Pangolinos - PangoLine on Steroids

-**PangolinOS** is an enhanced fork of the original **PangoLine** tool, providing advanced features for rendering text into PDF documents and creating parallel ALTO files with precise polygon coordinates.
+**Pangolinos** is an enhanced fork of the original **PangoLine** tool, providing advanced features for rendering text into PDF documents and creating parallel ALTO files with precise polygon coordinates.

 This project extends the original PangoLine functionality with:
 - **Exact polygon extraction** instead of rectangular bounding boxes